Will County Sheriff's Office Arrest Suspect In City Border Shootout - 1340 WJOL

 Will County Sheriff’s Office Arrest Suspect In City Border Shootout

-On April 17, 2024, at 10:00 a.m., the Will County Sheriff’s Office notified Joliet Police Detectives that they arrested Dakhari Jaudon on a valid Will County Arrest Warrant filed by the Joliet Police Department on April 11, 2024.
+On April 17, 2024, at 10:00 a.m., the Will County Sheriff’s Office notified Joliet Police Detectives that they arrested 22-year-old Dakhari Jaudon of Joliet on a valid Will County Arrest Warrant filed by the Joliet Police Department on April 11, 2024.

 As this investigation progressed, Joliet Police Detectives were able to identify Dakhari Jaudon as being involved in the shooting on April 2, 2024, in the 600 block of Theodore Street.
 On April 11, 2024, Detectives obtained an arrest warrant for Jaudon for Aggravated Unlawful Use of a Weapon (Class 4 Felony).
 Jaudon was interviewed, processed, and transported to the Will County Adult Detention Facility.